Rafael Trujillo: Early life

 Rafael Leónidas Trujillo y Molina was born on 24 October 1891 in San Cristóbal, Dominican Republic, into a lower-middle class family.

-His father was José Trujillo Valdez, the son of Silveria Valdez Méndez of colonial Dominican origin and José Trujillo Monagas, a Canary Islander sergeant who arrived in Santo Domingo as a member of the Spanish reinforcement troops during the annexation era.
+His father was José Trujillo Valdez, the son of Silveria Valdez Méndez of colonial Dominican origin and José Trujillo Monagas, a SpaniardCanary Islander sergeant who arrived in Santo Domingo as a member of the Spanish reinforcement troops during the annexation era.

-Trujillo's mother was Altagracia Julia Molina Chevalier, later known as Mamá Julia, daughter of the farmer Pedro Molina Peña, also of colonial Dominican origin, and teacher Luisa Erciná Chevalier, whose parents were of Saint-Domingue Creole origin.
+Trujillo's mother was Altagracia Julia Molina Chevalier, later known as Mamá Julia, daughter of the farmer Pedro Molina Peña, also of colonial Dominican origin, and teacher Luisa Erciná Chevalier, whose parents were of French and light mulatto Haitian origin respectively.

 Chevalier, Trujillo's maternal grandmother, was the daughter of Justin Victor Turenne Carrié Blaise, who was of French descent, and Eleonore Juliette Chevallier Moreau, who was part of the island's French mulatto class.
 From her mother's side, Chevalier was granddaughter of Louise Moreau and her husband Bernard Chevallier Louverture, a mulatto Haitian high-ranking officer and politician that established in San Cristóbal, who was the son of French nobleman Jean Baptiste Chevallier, Marquis de Pouilboreau and his wife Marie-Noëlle Louverture.

 Trujillo was the third of eleven children; he also had an adopted brother, Luis Rafael "Nene" Trujillo (1935–2005), who was raised in the home of Trujillo Molina.

 In 1897, at the age of six, Trujillo was registered in the school of Juan Hilario Meriño.
 One year later, he transferred to the school of Pablo Barinas, where he was educated by disciples of Eugenio María de Hostos and remained there for the rest of his primary schooling.
 As a child, he was obsessed with his appearance and would place bottle caps on his clothes that mimicked military decorations.
 At the age of 16, Trujillo got a job as a telegraph operator, which he held for about three years.
 Shortly after Trujillo, aided by his brother José Arismendy Petán, turned to petty crime: cattle rustling, check counterfeiting, and postal robbery.
 He spent several months in prison, which did not deter him, as he later formed a violent gang of robbers called The 42.